jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/11_negate.rst

         return False

   the terminal shows an :ref:`AssertionError` for the third case
-* before I will add a condition for it, this looks similar to ``logical_equality`` and ``exclusive_disjunction`` because 2 out of the 4 cases have the same return value.
+* before I add a condition for it, this looks similar to ``logical_equality`` and ``exclusive_disjunction`` because 2 out of the 4 cases have the same return value.
 I see that

   * when ``p == True`` the result is :doc:`False </data_structures/booleans/booleans>`
   * when ``p == False`` the result is :doc:`True </data_structures/booleans/booleans>`

-* I will add conditions to match
+* I add conditions to match

   .. code-block:: python